ryan2x/loglinear/README.md

 The upshot: a huge boost in speed of inference, which is crucial for MCMC sampling applications like you find in my paper, "On The Job Learning with Bayesian Decision Theory", [here](http://arxiv.org/pdf/1506.03140v1.pdf)

+# What's new in v1.1.1: model.getVariableSizes()

+I added a quick convenience function to get an int[] array, as a snapshot of the sizes of the variables given by the factors of the model.

 # Coming up in v1.2: Distributed Learning